foxie-io/ng/docs/framework.md

 ## Metadata in Routes

 You can attach metadata to routes using the `ng.WithMetadata` option.
-This metadata can then be accessed by middleware, guards, or other components.
+This metadata can then be accessed by middleware, guards, or other features.

 ### Example: Attaching Metadata to a Route